PROJET-SIL-EQUIPE-2/gacela-locataire/README.md

 ### Remarques:
 - Don't push in the main branch create your own ❗
-- Use slack channel if you need help or something (messenger les messages yro7o 😂)
 - Same thing for AM application ❗❗
 - READ la charte de codage ❗❗❗